anuniqs/certificate-domain-validation-ca-ssl-apache-ubuntu/README.md

 `anup@megatron:~$ cat anurish_key.csr`

-### Step 2 — Download certificates and locate them
+### Step 2 — Get certificates from Certificate Authority and locate them
 The Certificate Authority will email you a zip-archive with several .crt files.
 The zip-archive will contain the Certificate for your domain name (.crt) and the CA-Bundle (.ca-bundle) file.